bespoke-silicon-group/bsg_manycore/software/spmd/README.md

 ------------------

 Running simulation with COVERAGE=1 will perform coverage analysis on the PC of the vanilla cores.
-The results of the analysis will be placed in a directory `coverage/` one-level above the simulation directory.
+The results of the analysis will be placed in a directory `coverage/` one-level above the test directory.

-Note: For directories multiple SPMD programs, this behavior is dependent on the way tests are run.
+Note: For directories with multiple SPMD programs, this behavior is dependent on the way tests are run.
 If every test is run in its own sub-directory, the `coverage/` directory is formed within the overall test directory.
 For example, the `interrupt_tests` directory creates a sub-directory for each test and therefore, the `coverage` directory will be generated at `interrupt_tests/coverage`.

 To view the coverage reports, currently only DVE is supported.
-Run `make cov` in the same level as the `coverage` directory to open DVE and report the coverage results.
+Run `make cov_dve` in the same level as the `coverage` directory to open DVE and report the coverage results.
+Coverage reports using the URG tool is a work in progress.

 Manycore regression
 -------------------